Symposium 2025

 Blood rheology on modified rheometer surfaces

-Fresh blood contains living cells with different extrinsic (size, shape) and intrinsic (deformability, aggregability) properGes, which influence the bulk blood flow.
-The proteins and small molecules in plasma generate a very diverse embedment for these cells by their sizes (from the Angstrom scale (enzymes, factors, hormones) to several tens of nanometers (lipoproteins, ferriGn) and by their funcGons (adhesion, signaling, mechanical coupling).
-It is evident that such a material has the ability for structuring, adhesive layer formaGon and phase separaGon in flow, and cannot be handled as a simple liquid.
-We show new data on the correlaGon between plasma proteins, highlighGng the importance of this cellular embedment for blood flow.
+Fresh blood contains living cells with different extrinsic (size, shape) and intrinsic (deformability, aggregability) properties, which influence the bulk blood flow.
+The proteins and small molecules in plasma generate a very diverse embedment for these cells by their sizes from the Angstrom scale (enzymes, factors, hormones) to several tens of nanometers (lipoproteins, ferritin) and by their functions (adhesion, signaling, mechanical coupling).
+It is evident that such a material has the ability for structuring, adhesive layer formation and phase separation in flow, and cannot be handled as a simple liquid.
+We show new data on the correlation between plasma proteins, highlighting the importance of this cellular embedment for blood flow.

-The fate of such complex physiological liquids in the vicinity of an interface plays a crucial role in mulGple situaGons.
-Direct contact with blood for long Gmes can produce thrombus formaGon.
-High hydrophilic surfaces are beneficial for cell adhesion and growth, whereas high hydrophobic surfaces are considered useful for mobile prostheses (e.g. cardiac valves).
-Also, the surface morphology of the material in contact plays an important role for the weOng ability with liquids.
-Shear moduli vary substanGally if the substrate is changed from classical steel to hydrophobic polydimethylsiloxan-coated plates.
-The gap dependency and the Gmely evoluGon of shear elasGcity shows that the liquid is no more homogenous.
-This presentaGon also shows examples how a substrate can modify the reading of torques by rheometry, and raises the quesGon, which substrate is the best for the tesGng of physiological fluids.
+The fate of such complex physiological liquids in the vicinity of an interface plays a crucial role in multiple situations.
+Direct contact with blood for long times can produce thrombus formation.
+Highly hydrophilic surfaces are beneficial for cell adhesion and growth, whereas highly hydrophobic surfaces are considered useful for mobile prostheses (e.g. cardiac valves).
+Also, the surface morphology of the material in contact plays an important role for wetting ability with liquids.
+Shear moduli vary substantially if the substrate is changed from classical steel to hydrophobic polydimethylsiloxan-coated plates.
+The gap dependency and the timely evolution of shear elasticity show that the liquid is no longer homogenous.

 Ursula WINDBERGER